 Now, I turn to test whether the decrease in public employment for educated females have differential effect across age cohorts.
 To save space, the analysis is limited to estimating the full model.
-The results show that sign of the treatment coefficient is negative but only significant for the young cohort.
-The underlying estimate of the latter indicates that increasing the share of educated females in public employment by 10% in 1999, probability of labor force participation decreases by 4.4 percentage points.
-With this, the findings provide evidence that the decrease in employment demand for public education has negative effect on LFP for educated females and that the effect is limited to the young cohort.
+The results, reported in Table (4), show that the sign of the treatment coefficient is